Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **Low Power Idle Table**

-       x86 only table as of ACPI 5.1; starting with ACPI 6.0, processor descriptions and power states on ARM platforms should use the DSDT and define processor container devices (_HID ACPI0010, Section 8.4, and more specifically 8.4.3 and 8.4.4).
+       x86 only table as of ACPI 5.1; starting with ACPI 6.0, processor descriptions and power states on ARM platforms should use the woke DSDT and define processor container devices (_HID ACPI0010, Section 8.4, and more specifically 8.4.3 and 8.4.4).